This page is for schools new to Modeshift STARS that want to find out how to create their school travel plans on the Modeshift STARS platform.

 20 completed initiatives

 - Evidence is required for all completed initiatives

-Gold accreditation is the next step up up from Silver and to achieve this you must also conduct the following:
+Gold accreditation is the next step up from Silver and to achieve this you must also conduct the following:

 - Have seen a 5-percentage point reduction in pupils travelling by car to school in the last four academic years.
 For example, in the current year you're seeking accreditation versus any of the last four academic years.